stephdavid/weather-dashboard/README.md

     * An icon representation of weather conditions ✔️
     * The temperature ✔️
     * The humidity ✔️
-  * When a user click on a city in the search history they are again presented with current and future conditions for that city
+  * When a user click on a city in the search history they are again presented with current and future conditions for that city✔️

 ---